AndrewHanSolo/CMP/README.md

 - Batch-experiment tracking and analysis scripts
 - Iterative measurement bin selection and scanning with adjustable scope and resolution
 - Combinatorial single and multi-experiment level analysis functions
-- Analysis serialization
+- Analysis Output to Excel and CSV
-- Pipeline testing tools
+- Full-loop pipeline testing tools
 - Simplistic and minimal for easy extension and interfacing
 - Seamless addition of new track dimensions, experiment parameters, and measurements

 ##Installation and Dependencies
 CMP is stable on Windows 10, Ubuntu 14.04, and Fedora 24.
-The core analysis library runs with Python 3.4 (not 3.5.2, fixthis. check what ver of 3.4) but TrackMate and testing scripts are in Python 2 and IJM.
+The core analysis library runs with Python 3.4.0, but TrackMate and testing scripts are in Python 2.7.12 and IJM.

-Install the following dependencies (Python3) for the core analysis library.
+Install the following dependencies (Python 3.4.0) for the core analysis library.
 - numpy 1.8.2
 - xlsxwriter 0.5.2
 - scipy 0.13.3
 - matplotlib 1.3.1

-Install Python2 and the pygame library for generating mock image data.
+Install Python 2.7.0 and the pygame library for generating mock image data.
-Install TrackMate (and Python2 if necessary) for automated cell-tracking with immediate data import into CMP.
+Install TrackMate (FIJI plugin) for an automated cell-tracking tool that is used in our experiments.
+CMP provides scripts for batch-file processing images through TrackMate.

 Open [*ExampleDriver.py*](www.google.com) and set your data import, save, and analysis output paths.
 You should now be able to run the example script.
 It analyzes a mock experiment data set generated using [*FIJI/MockExperimentDataGenerator.py*](www.google.com) that was passed through the automated-tracking process.